manhvu0803/Group2_Shopii-Project/frontend/Readme.txt

 All the screens is impletemented with expo react native.

+## Needed packages:
-The packages need to have to run those file are (will update when needed):
+The packages need to have to run those files are (will update when needed):
 _expo-cli (install by using command npm install -g expo-cli) _formik (install by using command expo install formik) _styled-components (install by using command expo install styled-components)